-COLLEGES AND CIVILIAN DEFENSE

-WASHINGTON, D. C., Jan.
-13-The role of colleges and universities in the nation's war effort was suggested in an official guide issued today by the Division of Youth Activities, Office of Civilian Defense.
-Civilian protection measures, conservation programs, consumer and nutrition education, civilian morale service and defense stamp sales promotion are among the activities proposed by the youth division.

 "It is imperative for schools, as well as communities, to set up defense committees through which defense activities can be co-ordinated," Mrs. Franklin D. Roosevelt, assistant director of Civilian Defense, said.
-"What American youth think and do on the college campuses today will be reflected in action throughout the world during the next ten years."

-The "College Defense Committee Informational Bulletin," according to Jane Seaver and Gilbert Harrison, co-directors of the Division of Youth Activities, makes certain suggestions for adoption by schools and the proposals are based on "experiences on many campuses throughout the country."
+"What American youth think and do on the college campuses today will be reflected in action throughout the world during the next ten years," The "College Defense Committee Informational Bulletin," according to Jane Seaver and Gilbert Harrison, co-directors of the Division of Youth Activities, makes certain suggestions for adoption by schools and the proposals are based on "experiences on many campuses throughout the country."
 The bulletin which is being sent to every student government and administrative head through each state defense council, is the first official set of recommendations that the Office of Civilian Defense has made to colleges and universities.

-For schools where "war councils," "defense councils," or "defense commissions" have already been established by joint action of the students, faculty, and administration, the bulletin will offer additional suggestions and plans for the utilization of all the resources of the campus.
+For schools where "war councils," "defense councils," or "defense commissions" have already been established by joint action of fense commissions. the students, faculty, and administration, the bulletin will offer additional suggestions and plans for the utilization of all the resources of the campus.
 The campus, according to the division, can correlate its defense program with the efforts of community youth groups through the appointment of a student representative to the Youth Defense Auxiliaries, which are clearing houses for non-college youth organizations working for defense.
 Developments in the work of the campus defense committees will be reported to the regional Office of Civilian Defense Representative in charge of Youth Activities.
 The representative for the First region, in which Nichols College is located, is Maxwell Miller, 101 Milk Street, Boston, Massachusetts.
 Appointment was announced today by the co-directors of the Division of Youth Activities of Jim Ward as Coordinator of College Activities in the national office.
 Additional information on college defense projects will be released to defense committees through the regional representatives.

-NEW JUSTINIAN PRESIDENT

-The Nichols BUDGET wishes to take this opportunity to extend its best at Boston Univer wishes to the new President of the Justinian Council, Robert G. Adams. his enlistment.
-H He formerly held the position of Secretary of that group; and judging by his past work in that capacity, he should be a very able leader.

-somewhere in En Jenny McKee i Destroyer Br., Benning, Georgia
+NEW JUSTINIAN PRESIDENT The Nichols BUDGET wishes to take this opportunity to extend its best at Boston Univer In times like these, uncertain as they are, it is reassuring to wishes to the new President of the Justinian Council, Robert G. Adams. know that our school is in the forefront.
+Leading and pointing to He formerly held the position of Secretary of that group; and judging by wishes to the new President of the Justinian Council, Robert G. Adams, his enlistment.
+H his past work in that capacity, he should be a very able leader. somewhere in En Jenny McKee i Destroyer Br., Benning, Georgia

-Tom Hill, Cap undefeated footba connected with b activities and spo ed the College as

-They will be : Island, South Charlie Hopkins, the class of 1941, Drill Instructor.
+Tom Hill, Cap undefeated footbe connected with b They will be : Island, South Charlie Hopkins, the class of 1941, Drill Instructor.
 NC Alumni Section ' March 1